olivierbussier/react-data-table-modify/README.md

 - If you maintain 'shift key' when you click on header cols, you will preserve previous sort choices (max 3)
 - If you have already 3 sort cols selected and you click with shift key pressed, then you erase previous sort choices

+Columns are sorted depending of their types, meaning that dates are sorted correctly

 ## License

 MIT © [olivierbussier](https://github.com/olivierbussier)